1935 British Mount Everest reconnaissance expedition: Achievements and legacy

 The expedition had succeeded in climbing 26 peaks of over 20000 ft – as many as had been achieved by all previous mountaineering expeditions put together.
 Of these, 24 were first ascents.
 In 1994 Warren remembered, "This surely must have been one of the most enjoyable of all the expeditions to Mount Everest.
 It was small and achieved the objectives set for it at little cost."
-Judged in these ways, and by the surveying results achieved, the expedition was a success but one that never caught the imagination of the press or public – it was the only pre-war British expedition that did not publish a book afterwards.
+Judged in these ways, and by the surveying results achieved, the expedition was a success but one that never caught the imagination of the press or public – it was the only pre-Second World War British expedition that did not publish a book afterwards.

 The expedition's experiences led to some questionable conclusions being drawn.
 The monsoon conditions had been bad and climbing had not been possible over 23000 ft.
 Also, it was not realised that in 1935 the monsoon had been exceptionally late (starting 26 June) – at this time the timing of the monsoon was not really understood at all.
 The intended pre-monsoon 1936 expedition was wrecked by the particularly early monsoon that started that year on 25 May.
 All this led to no post-monsoon attempts being made on Everest until the Swiss expedition in the autumn of 1952 (see also 1975 British Mount Everest Southwest Face expedition) and it was only gradually discovered that the post-monsoon period is not necessarily unfavourable.
 The lightweight approach had, in itself, not been a clear success.
 Everest expeditions, and especially British-led ones, reverted to the large scale military type and this was to continue into the 1970s.
 Tilman and Bryant had not coped at all well above 23000 ft and so they were ruled out for 1936.
 It was not understood at that time that a climber's acclimatisation can vary greatly from year to year.